Lack98-t/VIPS-open-source/CONTRIBUTING.md

 <li> Don't fool anyone </li>
 <li> We can remove you from the contribution program without notice, but this has a reason and will be explained after the ban, by email.</li>
 <br></br>
 <p> For now, with confidence, these are the current rules.
-Always check the new files, as they may have new rules.
 Stay informed! </p>
 <h4> Updated 01-25-2021 (25th, january 2021) by Lack98 </h4>